squadracorsepolito/SCanner-adapter/README.md

 CAN1_PORT=9601
 UDP_PORT=5000
 ```
-The 'PATH_DBC_CAN0' and 'PATH_DBC_CAN1' parameters are the paths to the DBC files of the CAN0 and CAN1 buses respectively.
-The 'IP_SCANNER' parameter is the IP address of the scanner.
-The 'CAN0_PORT' and 'CAN1_PORT' parameters are the ports of the CAN0 and CAN1 buses respectively.
-The 'UDP_PORT' parameter is the port of the local UDP server.
+The `PATH_DBC_CAN0` and `PATH_DBC_CAN1` parameters are the paths to the DBC files of the CAN0 and CAN1 buses respectively.
+The `IP_SCANNER` parameter is the IP address of the scanner.
+The `CAN0_PORT` and `CAN1_PORT` parameters are the ports of the CAN0 and CAN1 buses respectively.
+The `UDP_PORT` parameter is the port of the local UDP server.

 ...